Atmos Pro Logo

 4. 4

-Add a custom header: Authorization: Splunk <your-hec-token>
+Add a custom header: Authorization: Bearer <your-ingest-token>

 Delivery status shows "failed"